token-7/token7-specs/README.md

 an asymmetric one-way trust between Trustor and Trustee creating a reflexive asymmetric unidirectional federation between Federator and Federatee.

-[Understanding OAuth 2.0 trust and federation directions]
+[Understanding OAuth 2.0 access, trust and federation directions]

 ## Low-Level Use Cases